 BSc Electrical Engineering

-Due to the situation concerning the Coronavirus, no shadow-days will take place until at least June 1st.
-We thank you for your understanding.
+Due to the situation concerning the Coronavirus, no shadow-days will take place We thank you for your understanding.

 A solar panel, a robot or an implant to help one hear again: without Electrical Engineering these things could not have been designed.
 This field is continuously working on or towards new developments.
 Electrical engineers are, in fact, the driving force behind the development of smartphones, electric cars, the latest medical equipment and much, much more.

 During the degree programme, you will focus on physics, a whole lot of mathematics and, of course, everything to do with Electrical Engineering, such as electronic circuits, telecommunications and energy supply.
 Every semester, you will work on a project, in which you can apply the theory to actually design and build ‘stuff’ like a chip or an autonomous robot.